 KONl Sports' adjustable damping forces turn your daily driver into a weekend warrior.
 KONl Sport's familiar yellow color means great motion control and adjustability for the discerning driving enthusiast.

-What is the best adjustment setting for my shocks?
+Q: What is the best adjustment setting for my shocks?

-What are the best springs to match my KONIs?
+Q: What are the best springs to match my KONIs?

-One of the great advantages of KONI adjustable shocks is that there is no specific spring for matching optimum performance.
+A: One of the great advantages of KONI adjustable shocks is that there is no specific spring for matching optimum performance.
 Instead you can adjust your KONIs to match your springs.
 Most performance springs have a higher spring rate than the vehicle's original springs.
 Since the shock controls the motion of the spring, increased spring rates require more rebound damping for control and that is one of the reasons why KONIs are rebound adjustable (and some are double adjustable).
 Using higher rate springs with OE or soft shocks will very quickly overcome and wear out the shocks.

 |Year||Vehicle Model||Chassis||Sub-model & Trim||Engine|

 |2000, 2001, 2002, 2003, 2004, 2005, 2006||Toyota MR2||ZZW30||1.8L 1ZZ-FE|

 |Type||Ships From||Est. Lead Time|